raspberrypilearning/motor-robot-buggy-scratch/en/step_12.md

 --- /task ---

-You have now defined all of your `custom`{:class="block3myblocks"} blocks and it is time to make a maze or obstacle course to challenge yourself or someone else with.
+You have now defined all of your `custom`{:class="block3myblocks"} blocks and it is time to make a maze or obstacle course to challenge yourself or someone else.

 --- task ---

 Create your own maze or obstacle course.

 The rules are up to you!
-Think about haveing enough space for the robot to get through the maze and decide waht happens, for example, if the robot touches a boundary.
-Perhaps your course will have objects that the robot must knock over, or avoid, or even a mix of the two!
+Make sure that you have enough space for the robot to get through the maze and decide what happens, for example, if the robot touches a boundary.
+Perhaps your course has objects that the robot must knock over, or avoid, or even a mix of the two!

 ![Robot maze course](images/mazeJourneys_maze.png)

 --- /task ---

-Once you have made your course, it is time to code the journey using your `custom`{:class="block3myblocks"} blocks.
+Once you have made your course, it is time to use your `custom`{:class="block3myblocks"} blocks to code the robot's journey.

-It will take trial and error to get the right code.
-Each time you go wrong, you will need to think about whether you need to increase or reduce the time for each move or turn.
+It takes trial and error to get the right code.
+Each time you go wrong, think about whether you need to increase or reduce the time for each move or turn.

 Program one step at a time, check it, and only go onto the next block of code once you have everything right up to that point.